groznybear/gamedev/tools/README.md

 **NOTE:**
 > The scope of course covers the working with GDB debugger, **BUT** the reality is cruel ;-(...
+>
 > For MacOS Sierra (10.12) and higher, GDB debugger almost unuseful [(source)](http://wiki.eclipse.org/CDT/User/FAQ#How_do_I_use_GDB_on_recent_versions_of_macOS.3F),
+>
 > I will switch to **LLDB** debugger, which has an experimental support in Eclipse.
+>
-> Instructions will be added later.
+> Instructions will be added after I make it work on my machine.

 ##### Universal part